mieweb/docs/content/functions/scheduling/checkin.md

 **Carbon Copies/Related Providers:** This section is used to link appropriate physicians, or provide carbon copies to relevant clinicians associated with the patient.
 Simply enter the name of the clinicians, specifying their role and whether they need linked to the patient, and click the **Add** button for each.
 Alternatively, staff may set any related providers from within the encounter, as well.

 **Notes/Comments:** This free-text field is used between the Scheduler and Checkin modules.
 Adding comments/notes in this free-text box will only show when a user is viewing the Checkin screen or tab, or when moving a patient from one station to another.
 Comments on scheduled appointments transfer over to the Checkin module.
 These notes can be edited without changing the appointment comments, and are generally used for the specific tasks and actions of that day, allowing staff to monitor what is done throughout the patient's visit.
 The Notes/Comments are not saved and will be removed when the patient is checked out.
+Checkin notes are limited to 100 characters.

 **Station:** Choose the initial station the patient is being checked into.
 This is typically *Waiting Room*.